 The ‘winner takes all’ approach that formerly ruled brands is now giving way to one that prioritizes the greater good.
 Businesses that do not take significant steps to reduce their carbon footprint or contribute to a better future will not survive the next 20 years.

 It’s critical to allocate a significant percentage of your company’s resources to addressing some of society’s problems.
-The COVID-19 pandemic unearthed several fantastic examples of how people’s expectations of brands have altered.
 More specifically, 71% of consumers agreed that if they believe a brand prioritizes profit over people they will lose trust in that brand for good.

 Your brand will quickly become obsolete if you do not demonstrate social responsibility.
-Keeping your reputation intact requires ensuring that your brand is active in this sphere.
 Moreover, you need to continuously indicate how you are backing up your awareness of your responsibilities with tangible action.

-How do you create an effective PR strategy?
+How do you create an effective PR plan?

 1) Start with a goal

-Starting a PR campaign without a clear end objective in mind can be difficult.
+Starting a PR campaign without a clear end objective can be difficult.
 This is especially true for sales-driven businesses with specific quarterly and annual revenue targets.
-Depending on the most logical approach to judging your achievement, these goals can be quantitative or qualitative.
+These goals can be quantitative or qualitative depending on the most logical approach to judging your achievement.

 Whatever the aim is, keep in mind that it must be explicit, measurable, and have a deadline for evaluation.
 “To get from (one position) to (another position) by (date)” is a standard goal-setting formula that you can adapt to your situation.